Aries Spears: Early life

 Spears was born in Chicago, Illinois and moved to New York when he was two years old.
 His mother, Doris Spears, is a jazz singer.
-Spears moved to New Jersey at age 11 and attended Arthur M. Judd Elementary School.
-He became a comedian at 14, performing stand-up comedy in various comedy clubs in New York City.
-He was expelled for fighting during his sophomore year in North Brunswick Township High School in North Brunswick Township, at age 17.
-Spears started doing his own comedy routine around his hometown.
+Spears moved to New Jersey at age eleven and attended Arthur M. Judd Elementary School.
+He was expelled for fighting during his sophomore year in North Brunswick Township High School in North Brunswick.

-Spears said that his first stand-up comedy was doing impressions at the Uptown Comedy Club in Harlem, and Spears said that he recalls himself doing impressions of James Brown and Jack Nicholson during his first stand-up comedy.
+Spears said in a 2016 interview that his first experience performing stand-up comedy was doing impressions of James Brown and Jack Nicholson at the "Uptown Comedy Cafe" in Harlem at about fourteen years old.

 Career

 Early film and TV roles

-Spears's first television appearance was on Russell Simmons's Def Comedy Jam, followed by It's Showtime at the Apollo (1987).
+Spears cites the Russell Simmons' Def Comedy Jam as his first big break in comedy.
+He featured in episode nine of the second season of the program in 1992, when he was sixteen years old, and returned in 1997 for episode twelve of the seventh season.
+He also performed on It's Showtime at the Apollo.

 He moved to Los Angeles in 1992, landed a recurring role on A Different World (1993) and became a regular at The Comedy Store, The Improv and The Laugh Factory.
 Other television credits include Crosstown Traffic, The Adventures of Brisco County, Jr. (1993) and Soul Train.

-At 16, Spears landed a part in the film Malcolm X. Shortly thereafter, he was cast in a starring role opposite Glenn Frey in South of Sunset (1993).
+Spears was cast in a starring role opposite Glenn Frey in South of Sunset (1993).
 Spears's other film appearances include Home of Angels (1994), The Pest (1997), Jerry Maguire in which he played Teepee, brother of Rod Tidwell (1996), Out-of-Sync (1995), and The Proud Family (2003).

 MADtv

-He joined the cast of MADtv during its third season in 1997, and he left at the end of its 10th season in 2005.
-During his stay, he created characters such as comedian Belma Buttons (co-host of fictional BET show "Reality Check"), Dollar Bill Montgomery (a host of an urban parody of Politically Incorrect called "Real **********ing Talk with Dollar Bill Montgomery"), James Brown Jr. (co-host of Cabana Chat), and controversial rapper Emcee Esher.
-He is well known for his impressions of celebrities, including rappers Jay-Z, Kanye West, LL Cool J, DMX, and Snoop Dogg actors Robert De Niro, Al Pacino, Sylvester Stallone, Denzel Washington, and Arnold Schwarzenegger, as well as fellow comedians Eddie Murphy and Paul Mooney.
+Spears joined the cast of MADtv during its third season in 1997 and he left at the end of its tenth season in 2005.
+During his tenure, Spears created characters such as comedian Belma Buttons, Walter (Crackheads), Reggie (Erascist), Dollar Bill Montgomery, The Klumps, Sisqo, Evander Holyfield, and El Diablo Negro.
+He also performed impressions of celebrities including Bill Cosby, Michael Jackson, Mike Tyson, Shaquille O'Neal, James Brown, Al Pacino, Eddie Murphy, Jay-Z, Kanye West, LL Cool J, DMX, Snoop Dogg, R Kelly, Gerald Levert, Denzel Washington, Martin Lawrence, and Paul Mooney.